 Coreopsis flowers may be annual or perennial and come in a variety of heights.
 A member of the Asteraceae family, blooms of growing coreopsis are similar to those of the daisy.
 Colors of petals include red, pink, white and yellow, many with dark brown or maroon centers, which makes an interesting contrast to the petals.

-Coreopsis is native to the U.S. and 33 species are known and listed by the Natural Resources Conservation Service of USDA on their website’s plant database.
-Coreopsis is the state wildflower of Florida, but many varieties are hardy up to USDA Zone 4.
+Coreopsis is native to the United States and 33 species are known and listed by the Natural Resources Conservation Service of USDA on their website’s plant database.
+Coreopsis is the state wildflower of Florida, but many varieties are hardy up to USDA plant hardiness zone 4.

 How to Grow Coreopsis Plants